TauDecay: a library to simulate polarized tau decays via FeynRules and MadGraph5: Spin correlations in tau pair decays

 \section{Spin correlations in tau pair decays}

 Another important application of the {\sc FR} $\tau$-decay model is spin correlations in tau-pair production~\cite{Bullock:1991fd,Kramer:1993jn,Pierzchala:2001gc,Was:2002gv,Bower:2002zx,Grellscheid:2007tt,Ilten:2012zb,Czyczula:2012ny}. \footnote{The correlation of $\tau^{\pm}\tau^{\pm}$ from a doubly charged Higgs boson $H^{\pm\pm}$ has also been studied in~\cite{Sugiyama:2012yw}.} As in the previous section, one can generate amplitudes including the $\tau$ decays, and hence the spin correlations between the two taus are automatically taken into account.
+In other words, there is no need for a particular simulation to get the transverse spin effects.

 In this section, we present correlations in tau-pair production through a $Z$ boson, a $CP$-even scalar $H$, or a $CP$-odd scalar $A$,